krisfur/blackjack-nodejs/readme.md

 - 🔒 Session-based state management
 - ✨ Basic highlighting for new cards drawn
 - ⌨️ Keyboard controls
+- 👑 Crown emoji to showcase the winner

 ## 🚀 How to Run